robjsliwa/todo-rs/article-part-2.md

 ## Creating the Todo Model

-To make our application multi-tenant, we'll need to update our `Object` struct to a more meaningful `Todo` struct.
+To make our application multi-tenant, we'll need to update our `Object` struct to a more meaningful `Todo` struct and tenant related fields.
 The `Todo` struct will have the following fields:

 - id: A unique identifier for each todo item
 - tenant_id: Identifies the tenant to which this todo item belongs